blackzphoenix/Linear-Regression-Python/README.md

 # Linear-Regression-Python

-Building Linear Regression in Python from scratch
+- Building Linear Regression in Python from scratch.
+- Not using any libraries.